 I'm a big fan of McKinsey's Three Horizons Model of innovation. (if you're not familiar with it, there's a brief description a few paragraphs down.)
 It's one of the quickest ways to describe and prioritize innovation ideas in a large company or government agency.

-However, in the 21st century the Three Horizons model has a fatal flaw that could put companies out of business and government agencies behind their adversaries.
-While traditional analysis suggests that Horizon 3 disruptive innovations take years to develop, in today's world this is no longer the case.
+However, in the 21st century, the Three Horizons model has a fatal flaw that could put companies out of business and government agencies behind their adversaries.
+While traditional analysis suggests that Horizon 3, disruptive innovations, takes years to develop, in today's world this is no longer the case.
 The three horizons are not bound by time.
 Horizon 3 ideas -- disruption -- can be delivered as fast as ideas for Horizon 1, existing products.

-In order to not be left behind, companies/government agencies need to focus on speed of delivery and deployment across all three horizons.
+To not be left behind, companies and government agencies need to focus on speed of delivery and deployment across all three horizons.

 When first articulated by Baghai, Coley and White in the 20th century, the Three Horizons model was a simple way to explain to senior management the need for an ambidextrous organization -- the idea that companies and government agencies need to execute existing business/mission models while simultaneously creating new capabilities.

 The Three Horizons provided an incredibly useful taxonomy.
 The model described innovation occurring in three time horizons:

 - Horizon 1 ideas provide continuous innovation to a company's existing business model and core capabilities.

 - Horizon 2 ideas extend a company's existing business/model and core capabilities to new customers, markets, or targets.